mhoelzer/katasES6/README.md

 # Getting Started
 Getting started is a matter of doing the following:
-1. install dependencies
+1. Install dependencies
-2. run tests
+2. Run tests
-3. complete katas
+3. Complete katas

 ## Installing Dependencies
 To install dependencies, *fork this repository, and clone it* to your